CodeStory/codestoryway-devoxx14be/README.md

 ## AngularJs

 To add angularjs the java-way you can use Webjars.
-Webjars are a collection of javascript libraries embedded in a jar, properly registered on a maven central repository.
+Webjars are a collection of javascript libraries packaged in a jar, properly registered on a maven central repository.
 (Don''t tell the javascript fans about this.
 They'd have a ceasure)

 ```xml
 <dependency>